Roger Mosey is the Master of Selwyn College.

 After university he started work at Pennine Radio, Bradford; and his BBC career began in 1980 when he joined BBC Radio Lincolnshire as a reporter.

 Roger's first job in network radio was on The Week In Westminster, and he then moved to Today as a producer and to the BBC's New York bureau before becoming Editor of PM in 1987.
 He was Editor of Radio 4's Today programme from March 1993 until his appointment as Controller of 5 Live at the beginning of 1997.

 Under Roger's editorship, Today won Sony Gold Awards in 1994 and 1995, and was the Broadcasting Press Guild’s Radio Programme of the Year in 1995.
 Radio 5 Live was named the Sony National Radio Station of the Year 1998.

 In his time in BBC Sport he oversaw the coverage of the 2006 World Cup and the Beijing Olympics.
 He then led the BBC’s London Olympics coverage across all platforms and genres, which has won multiple awards including from the Royal Television Society.

 He was elected Master of Selwyn College in 2013.
-He is a Syndic of the Fitzwilliam Museum in Cambridge, and chairman of Fitzwilliam Museum Enterprises.
+He is a Syndic of the Fitzwilliam Museum in Cambridge.
 He sits on the University Sports Committee, and chairs the management committee of the Family Research Centre.

 His interests include football – he is an Arsenal season ticket holder – music and politics.
 He has written for many national publications, ranging from The Times and The Guardian to The Spectator and The New Statesman.
 His book about news, sport and politics at the BBC – “Getting Out Alive” – was published in the summer of 2015.
 It includes a section on Selwyn and Cambridge.